suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 ### Fetching more than one element at once

 > _NOTE_ : `querySelector` returns only the first element that matches the
 > query.
-If you want all the elements that match that selector, you will to use
+If you want all the elements that match that selector, you will want to use
 > `querySelectorAll`

 ```javascript